levenlabs/otter/README.md

 The interaction for the backend is fairly similar:

+* Authenticate to prove that connection is backend.
 * Subscribe to desired channels.
 * Receive publishes from clients on these channels.
 * Send publishes to clients on any channel.
 A channel does not need to be subscribed to to be published to.
-* Provide authentication tokens out-of-band, if necessary.
+* Provide authentication signatures to clients out-of-band, if necessary.

 ## Interfaces